Gideon-Tee/Terraform-lab/terraform/eks-deployment/README.md

 # EKS Deployment

-This directory contains Terraform configurations for deploying an Amazon EKS cluster with all necessary networking, security, and IAM components.
+This directory contains Terraform configurations for deploying an Amazon EKS cluster

 ## Architecture